JF0909/BoardGame/README.md

 6. Provide Help Menu for better user experience

 ## Design patterns
-- Template Method Pattern
+- `Template Method Pattern` - Used in Game class and its RunGame()method
-- Factory Pattern
+- `Factory Pattern` - Used in GameFactory class and its CreateGame()method
-- Commond Pattern
+- `Commond Pattern` - Used in Interface IMoveCommand, PlacePieceCommand class, for implementing the Undo() and Redo() functionality

 ## OOP principle
 - Class and Objects